Best smart speakers 2024—Alexa, Google, and Siri tested

 Works best with Apple products

-While it largely locks you into Apple's ecosystem, the HomePod 2 delivers some of the best sound we've heard from a smart speaker.
-Thanks to a beefier woofer and redesigned tweeters, it pumps out some impressive audio.
-And, it's also compatible with Dolby Atmos, so you can play spatial audio tracks — from Apple Music only, of course.
+Apple's HomePod 2 delivers some of the best sound we've heard from a smart speaker.
+That's thanks to a beefier woofer and redesigned tweeters, which pumps out some impressive audio.
+And, it's also compatible with Dolby Atmos, so you can play spatial audio tracks — even if it's just from Apple Music.
+Like the rest of the tech giant's hardware lineup, the HomePod primarily locks you into its ecosystem.
+Apple has opened up Siri to work with third-party music services such as Spotify, Pandora, Deezer, TuneIn Radio, and iHeartRadio.

 Apple has added some more smarts to its smart speaker, too.
 Its gorgeous circular touchscreen is larger than the original, and inside the HomePod 2 are temperature and humidity sensors, which you can use to automate smart home scenes using HomeKit.
-The HomePod 2 also supports Matter, so you'll be able to more easily add other smart home devices once they come on the market.
+Its microphone array can even listen for the sound of a smoke or carbon monoxide detector, and send you an alert on your iPhone, iPad, or Apple Watch.
+The HomePod 2 also supports Matter by acting as a smart home hub, so you can more easily add other smart home devices once they come on the market.

 Read our full Apple HomePod review.